 Not only does data need to be made accessible to those who need it before its full potential can be achieved, but it needs to be integrated so information can be leveraged that would otherwise be hidden.
 Doing so can help increase communication between departments, help streamline operations, improve decision-making, and overall increase productivity.
 Without a single view of everything, we are limited with the data-led decisions we make.

-A CVE becomes significant, particularly in civil infrastructure and construction, where the traditional supply chain has been historically disjointed, yet outcomes against plan and policy are so critical.
+A visualisation platform becomes significant, particularly in civil infrastructure and construction, where the traditional supply chain has been historically disjointed, yet outcomes against plan and policy are so critical.
 To surface information and get to the right answers faster should be at the core of any platform to ensure data, analytics and information work best for you and stakeholders across the supply chain.

 While some information systems or point solutions of today have been good at storing and recording information, such as project schedules, designs, plans, financial numbers (such as costs and invoices), as well as employee details, they address basic needs and have been limited in their ability to understand and contextualise data to any great level that helps us really make beneficial changes to the way we work.